-Mr Robins McIntosh, Senior Vice President, Charoen Pokphand Foods Public Company, Thailand
+Mr Robins McIntosh, Executive Vice President, Charoen Pokphand Foods Public Company, Thailand

-History has shown that with every major disruption in world shrimp supply, and the subsequent increase in shrimp price, rapid innovation followed for the next growth phase in shrimp supply.
-Today we are experiencing a growth phase; but much of this growth is not through innovation but using new farming areas.
-So it might be that this will be a “false rise” in supply that may slow down or even slightly reverse.
+History has shown that with every major disruption in world shrimp supply, and the subsequent increase in shrimp prices, rapid innovation followed for the next growth phase in shrimp supply.
+Today we are experiencing a growth phase but much of this growth is not through innovation but using new farming areas.
+So it may be that this will be a “false rise” in supply that may slow down or even slightly reverse.

 There are however genuine technical advancements in knowledge arising directly from the challenges presented by the pandemic of AHPND, EHP and resurgence of WSSV.
 And it will be the broad application of these new ideas, technologies and management strategies that the future of increased shrimp production will be based on.
 Some farms and countries are ahead than others; but again if lower farm prices become normalized for a period, there will be incentive for the low efficiency producers to change.

 The change we wish to see will be to reduce pond size, increase yields, diets and genetics that result in fewer days of grow-out, genetics that create even better tolerance to more pathogens in disease-free shrimp, and more modernization of hatcheries to create larger and healthier post larvae, and more emphasis on creating “market stories and differentiated shrimp products”.
 The science of shrimp pathology will move away from only creating diagnostics to identify the disease, towards preventative diagnostics to tell you the health condition of your shrimp and pond.
 This will be a major advance that will give us the tools to keep our shrimp healthy.
 Probiotic development will become much more precise than is currently available, and the result will again be healthier shrimp that are more difficult to infect.